RichBurman/Project_2_Football_Quiz/README.md

 <img src="./assets/images/README/index_page.jpg" width="800" height="500" alt="Image Landing Page">

 ### The landing page and hero image
-- The landing includes a hero image and header which allows the user to see what the website is about.
-The image includes an animation which should draw the user into the page, whilst the header details clearly what the website is about.
+- The landing page includes a hero image and header to advise all users as to the content and theme of the website.
+The image includes an animation that entices the user to the page, whilst the header details clearly what the website is about.

 ### Username Entry
 - Featured on the Index Page.
 - This allows the user to input their name before they can gain access to the Quiz questions.
-- Users are only able to submit a name that is made up only of 'A-Z' or 'a-z' characters otherwise the following message will pop up on the screen "Please enter a valid name with no spaces or numbers" and not allow the name to be accepted until it meets the requirements.
+- Users are only able to submit a user name, consisting of 'A-Z' or 'a-z' characters, otherwise the following prompt message will appear on the screen "Please enter a valid name with no spaces or numbers" and not allow the username to be accepted until it meets the requirements.
-- Users are not able to submit a name that is under 3 characters in length.
-The following message will pop up on the screen "Name must be longer than 3 Characters" and not allow the name to be accepted until it meets the requirements.
+- Users are not able to submit a name that is less than 3 characters in length.
+The following message will appear on the screen "Name must be longer than 3 Characters" and not allow the username to be accepted until it meets the requirements.
-- Users are not able to submit blank spaces.
+- Users are not able to submit blank spaces or include spaces within the username.
-- Once a user has entered a name that meets the requirements, it is accepted and the User is taken to the Quiz questions.
-This checks for validation of the username to ensure the correct information is entered into the website.
+- Once a user has entered a username that meets the requirements, this is accepted and the user is granted access to the quiz questions.

 ### Click to Play!
 Button